cristina-v-melnic/neural-orientation-tuning/README.md

 # neural-orientation-tuning
- Code for "Orientation selectivity can arise from distinct connectivity patterns" project.
+Code for the research internship project with the title "Orientation selectivity can arise from distinct connectivity patterns".

 ## Application description
 Model of a single orientation-selective neuron receiving inputs from afferents with different preferred orientations.
-The project shows what properties the postsynaptic neuron has and how they depend on the input.
+The project's aim is to investigate what properties the postsynaptic neuron has and how they depend on the input afferents.
 It aims to investigate two types of connectivity of neurons in the primary visual cortex, i.e., weight-based and number-based.

+### Code structure

+#### Building blocks
+For a demonstration of how to instantiate simple objects using the classes below, check out the notebook **src/Demo.ipynb**, or their respective **source files in src/**.

+- *ConnectedNeuron.py* - Class containing the stimulus-independent properties of the single neuron and its afferents, such as nr of afferents, their synaptic weights, and the individual tuning of the afferents (distribution of PO per afferent).

+- *SpikyLIF.py* - Class describing the activity of the postsynaptic neuron given the circuit connectivity and spiking activity of the presynaptic neurons.

+- *TunedResponse.py* - Class containing orientation-selective response of
+                       pre- and post-synaptic neurons upon stimuli in form of bars of different orientation angles.

-To reproduce some of the results, the functions below can be run in the main.py file.
+To reproduce some of the results using the functional structure, the lines below can be run in the main.py file.
 #### To get plots of a tuning curve:
 `get_response_for_bar(trials=5, to_plot=True, mean = np.pi/4)`